vedicmarga/Vedic-Astrology-Embeddings/README.md

 Vector embeddings of selected chapters from the Jaimini Sutras.

-bhrigu-samhita_chunks_embedded.json
+bhrigu-sutras_chunks_embedded.json

-Vector embeddings of segments from the Bhrigu Samhita.
+Vector embeddings of segments from the Bhrigu Sutras.

 Each JSON file contains a list of chunks with: